HewlettPackard/cmf/docs/cmf_client/step-by-step.md

 ## Install cmf-server
 cmf-server is a key interface for the user to explore and track their ML training runs.
 It allows users to store the metadata file on the cmf-server.
 The user can retrieve the saved metadata file and can view the content of the saved metadata file using the UI provided by the cmf-server.

-Follow the instructions on the [Getting Started](../cmf_server/cmf-server.md) page for details on how to setup a cmf-server.
+Follow the instructions on the [Getting started with cmf-server](../cmf_server/cmf-server.md) page for details on how to setup a cmf-server.

 ## Setup a cmf-client
 cmf-client is a tool that facilitates metadata collaboration between different teams or two team members.
 It allows users to pull or push metadata from or to the cmf-server.